altarrok/personal-website/README.md

 ### Which tech did I like using

 * GraphQL:heart: (Really convenient)
-* Static site :running: Gatsby:heart:
+* Static site :rocket: Gatsby:heart:
 * Netlify:heart:

 ### What was hard